 About The Borrowed Lure

-My Name is Cliff and for 25 years, I fished regularly (multiple times a week) but did not catch fish.
+My name is Cliff, and from when I first set eyes on a rod at 7, until I was 28 years old I did not catch fish.
+I fished regularly (multiple times a week) but did not catch fish.
 My goal in opening The Borrowed Lure is to save many other would-be anglers from the torment that is getting skunked day after day.
 This is my story.

 I grew up in the small SF Bay Area suburb of Hayward.
 I had good friends and we were active.
 Mountain biking, playing war, city rec baseball and soccer, CYA basketball, and fishing at the local muni lake, Lake Don Castro.
 We were busy kids and our parents liked it that way.

 Lake Don Castro sits in the Hayward Hills, and was just a short bike ride from my house.
 During the summer we were there most days and the rest of the year whenever we didn't have homework.
 I loved being at that lake.
 It was a piece of nature in the rows of track homes.
 Perched between city and freeway, we felt a thousand miles away.
 What I didn't love was constantly being out-fished by my buddies.
 I got used to it, and thought to myself "this must just be how it is for me."
 I was doing exactly what I saw them doing, but for years I just didn't catch any fish.